-Welcome to our Knowledge Center, where you can explore and learn more about the technology we offer along with different resources that will help you along in your product decisions for new or current projects.
+Welcome to our Introduction to Display Technology, where you can explore and learn more about the technology we offer along with different resources that will help you along in your product decisions for new or current projects.

 Our TFT displays are active-matrix LCDs with full RGB color screens.
 These screens exhibit bright, vivid colors and have the ability to show quick animations, complex graphics and custom fonts.